-Benefit period begins After 13 weeks of Disability (see the chapter titled Your Benefits During Leave of Absence) Disability monthly benefit 66 2/3% of your monthly Earnings up to a maximum monthly benefits payment of \$15,000.
-Disability benefits will be paid monthly for as long as you qualify for benefits under this Plan, but will not exceed the Maximum Benefit Period.
-Maximum Benefit Period The Maximum Benefit Period is based on your age when your Disability occurs and ends at age 65.
+Benefit period begins After 13 weeks of Disability (see the chapter titled Your Benefits During Leave of Absence) Disability monthly benefit 66 2/3% of your monthly Earnings up to a maximum monthly benefit of \$15,000.
+Disability benefits will be paid monthly for as long as you qualify for benefits under this Plan, but not for longer than the Maximum Benefit Period.
+Maximum Benefit Period The Maximum Benefit Period is based on your age on the date your Disability occurs and ends at age 65.
 Disabilities due to Mental/Nervous Conditions or Substance Abuse may be subject to a 24-month limitation on benefits.
 See the Definition of Disability section in the Long-term Disability Benefits chapter for details about this feature.